 These types of drones are similar to class 3 drones and differ from them in the following ways:

-- Its weight or MTOW must be<25kg + payload.
+- Its weight or MTOM must be less than 25kg + payload.

 - May not have automatic flight mode, except for a flight stabilisation system and without any direct effect on the trajectory, for assistance in case of loss of connection between the aircraft and the transmitter.